szilvia-csernus/community-transport/README.md

 ## Local Development

-To develop this project locally in VSCode, you need to do the followings.<br><br>
+To develop this project locally in VSCode, you need to do the followings.

 1. Make sure you have python installed.
 2. Clone this project into a new repository.